Choose The Best Deal on Auto Loan for the Military

 Most vehicle purchases are financed.
 The most important factor affecting your ability to secure a low-interest rate on this loan is your credit score.
 Don’t wait until you’re ready to buy a car to pay attention to your credit.

 Check your credit regularly so you can take the right steps to improve your credit score.
 If you have bad credit, it may be wise to put off buying a car, or buying a cheap, used car as a stop gap.
-Don’t commit to a high-interest loan, such as the ones offered by “buy here, pay here” car lots.
+Don’t commit to a high-interest loan, such as the ones offered by “buy here pay here” car lots.

 Shop for Financing

 Decide on your vehicle-financing plan before you visit the dealer.
 Shop around for financing options before you arrive at the car lot so you can compare what the dealer offers with other offers you have received.
-Be sure to check with a local credit union or a lender that specializes in military car financing.
+Be sure to check with a local credit union or a lender that specializes in military car refinancing.

 And don’t just get a quoted rate – you should also ask to see your credit score from anyone who pulls your credit.
 When you know your credit score before you visit the dealer.
 It helps you negotiate the best financing terms.
 Dealers confronted with a knowledgeable buyer will be less likely to take advantage of them.